vineetma/springtutorial/lets_add_spring.md

 Source of this code is available from [here](https://github.com/vineetma/springtutorial/tree/dcab41e13d44dfe609138d0a4b8bdcc891a8389e)

+Spring has evolved significantly.
+We will start here from the basics, for which Spring used to be known earlier.
+Today, it has several integrations and extensive of annotations that make whole development much easier.
+Idea is to understand what is going behind the scene.
+We will come to latest features of Spring later as we start to use maven.

+In this example, we will create store using context file with two items.
+Note that we will not write any java code to do so.
+All of it is taken care by spring framework, using dependency injections.

 #Get spring jar files
 Download latest spring jar files (here [4.2.0](http://maven.springframework.org/release/org/springframework/spring/4.2.0.RELEASE/) is used) from [here](http://maven.springframework.org/release/org/springframework/spring/).